Nabildexter/ALL-Web-Projects/README.md

 ------------------------------------------------

 The front end projects, most of the Bootstrap 3/4 projects, were done a longgg time ago and are simple.
-The newer Bootstrap 5, Figma, Balsamiq, Web projects are better.
+The newer Bootstrap 5, Figma, Balsamiq, Angular, React Mongodb, Express, Node Web projects are better.

 ------------------------------------------------